ganapativs/gatsby-v8-issue-repro/README.md

 # [gatsby-v8-issue-repro](https://github.com/gatsbyjs/gatsby/issues/17233)

-Getting various issues(related to `V8 serialize` etc) when trying to build large number of pages(80k+ docs of 10kb each) with latest gatsby+remark resulting in the build failure.
+Facing various issues(related to `V8 serialize` etc) when trying to build a large number of pages(80k+ docs of 10kb each) with latest gatsby+remark resulting in the build failure.

 ## Prerequisites